SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 # Spring Boot

-Spring Boot is another part of the **Spring Ecosystem**.
+Spring Boot is another part of the **Spring ecosystem**.

-It is a standalone tool used to build the backbone of **Spring Application**.
+It is a standalone tool used to build the backbone of a **Spring application**.

 Its primary purpose is to help the developer get started with a web application by reducing the development time and simplifying configuration.